monty-nietzsche/log-analysis-report/README.md

 ![alt text][screen6]

+## Structure of the Python script(report.py)
+The script consists of four major parts:
+- Importing psycopg2: `import psycopg2`
+- Declaring and initializing parameters: `DBNAME, TOP, THRESHOLD, ETOP`
+- Extracting data from the database through 3 functions: [1] `Popular_articles()` [2] `Popular_authors()` [3] `Error_days()`
+- Printing the report: `Print_report()`

-## Parameters of the program report.py
+## Parameters of the Python script(report.py)

-To enrich the code, I have included 3 parameters:
-- `TOP`: The number of popular articles that the user would like to show PART 1 of the report.
-If `TOP=4`, the report show the 4 most popular articles of all time in PART 1.
-The default value is 3, as asked in the assignment.
+- `TOP`: The number of popular articles that the user would like to show in the report.
+If `TOP=4`, the report show the 4 most popular articles of all time.
+The default value is 3.
 - `THRESHOLD`: This is the error rate threshold.
-In PART 3, the report will show the days that have an error rate (errors/requests) higher than this threshold.
+The report shows the days that have an error rate (errors/requests) higher than this threshold.
 For instance, if `THRESHOLD=2`, then the report will show all days that have an error rate higher than 2%.
-The default value is `THRESHOLD=1`, as asked in the assignment.
+The default value is `THRESHOLD=1`.
 - `ETOP`: This parameter specify the maximum number of days shown in the report.
-In case the threshold is very low (take `0.01%` for example), PART 3 might contain a large number of days having an error rate higher than this threshold. `ETOP` limits the number of the days shown in PART 3 of the report.
+In case the threshold is very low (take `0.01%` for example), the report might contain a large number of days having an error rate higher than this threshold. `ETOP` limits the number of the days shown in the report.
 If `THRESHOLD=0.5` and `ETOP=3`, the report shows the top three days with error rates higher than 0.5%.
 The default value is `ETOP=3`.

-## Structure of the code
-The code consists of four parts:
-- Importing of psycopg2: `import psycopg2`
-- Declaration and initialization of parameters: `DBNAME, TOP, THRESHOLD, ETOP`
-- 3 functions extracting data from the database: [1] `Popular_articles()` [2] `Popular_authors()` [3] `Error_days()`
-- 1 function printing the report: `Print_report()`

 ## Data functions
 - `Popular_articles (TOP)`